traloph/signal-cli-install-update-rpi/README.md

 This script installs or updates the signal-cli and libsignal-client on a armv7 device (eg. Raspberry Pi).
+Requirements installation not included.

 Run it from a location with write permissions, e.g. the home directory, and understand what it does before running it, or run the commands manually.